matthew-brett/pydagogue/curious_git.rst

 very powerful, but I sometimes got lost and stuck and had to Google for a set of magic commands to get me out of trouble.
 I once accidentally made a huge mess of our project's main repository by running a command I didn't understand.
 Git often made me feel stupid.
-It felt like a prototype racecar with a badly designed dashboard that was just about to blow a tire or an engine and take me off the road.
+It felt like a prototype race car with a badly designed dashboard that I couldn't control, and that was about to take me off the road, possibly at very high speed.

 Then, one day, I read the `git parable`_.
 The git parable is a little story about a developer trying to work out how to make a version control system.
 It gradually builds up from copying whole directories of files to something very much like git.
-I didn't understand it all right away, but as soon as I read that page, the light-bulb went on - I got git.
-I suddenly started to feel comfortable.
-I knew for sure I could work out why git worked the way it did.
+I didn't understand it all right away, but as soon as I read that page, the light-bulb went on |--| I got git.
+At once I started to feel comfortable.
+I knew that I could work out why git worked the way it did.
 I could see that it must be possible to do complicated and powerful things, and I could work out how to do them.

 Reading the git parable took me about 45 minutes, but those 45 minutes changed me from an unhappy git user to someone who uses git often every day, but,